intermediate 25-30 minutes

 1. Comparison articles dominate.
 The top-cited pages are “best tools” roundups on third-party domains.
 AI engines, when asked about a category, reach for comprehensive comparison content.
 If you are not featured in these articles, you are missing the highest-value citation opportunities.

-3. Domain authority matters but is not everything.
-Rankability (DR 45) is outperforming many higher-DR sites because its content is specifically structured for AI citability — clear headings, direct answers, comprehensive coverage.
+3. Content quality and structure can beat domain size.
+Rankability is outperforming many larger sites because its content is specifically structured for AI citability — clear headings, direct answers, comprehensive coverage.
+The platform shows you citation counts and growth rates, so you can identify which content formats are working regardless of the domain behind them.

 Turn this into action